osmose-model/osmose-web-api/README.md

+This API is no longer supported, but its source code / data remains available in this archived copy.

 # osmose-web-api
 Service that generates OSMOSE configuration files from data sources like Fishbase and SeaLifeBase.
 Please see our [wiki](https://github.com/osmose-model/osmose-web-api/wiki) for more information.